 Example: Kay is high on marijuana while driving down the 215 in Las Vegas.
 Sarah is driving next to her while simultaneously applying her makeup in the visor mirror.
 Kay swerves into Sarah, damaging her car and injuring her shoulder.

 At trial, the court determines that Sarah was 25% to blame because she may have been able to drive out of the way in time had she been paying attention.
-But since Kay is more than 50% to blame, Sarah is eligible for a financial reward.
+Though since Kay is more than 50% to blame, Sarah is eligible for a financial reward.

 Legal References